amroadel/WorldGeopedia/Milestone2/README.md

 # Milestone 2
-This is the second milestone of the project where I scape data from Wikipedia<br/> and Google News to create my database.<br/>
+This is the second milestone of the project where I scape data from Wikipedia<br\> and Google News to create my database.<br\>
 ## To run the code run the following commands:<br\>
 `sudo apt install python3.8-venv`
 Then create a virtual environment using the following command:<br\>